graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 3.1: Create `subgraph-dgraph-gharchive` Spoke**

-1. Create the `subgraph-dgraph-gharchive` repository from the `subgraph-dgraph-static` repository (since it's a stateful Dgraph Spoke) and clone it.
+1.  **Instantiate the Spoke Repository:** Because this is a Dgraph-based Spoke, the `subgraph-dgraph-static` repository is a better starting point than the base template.
+Create a new repository named `subgraph-dgraph-gharchive` using `graphtastic/subgraph-dgraph-static` as the template, then clone it locally.
+2. Navigate into the new directory: `cd subgraph-dgraph-gharchive`
-2. Update the schema at `subgraph-dgraph-gharchive/schema.graphql` for GHArchive data:
+3. Update the schema at `schema.graphql` for GHArchive data:
     ```graphql
     type PushEvent @key(fields: "id") {
       id: String! @id